This blog was originally posted on August 8, 2013 and was updated on August 23, 2017.

 “My sister Caroline has a feeding tube, but up until last year, she was able to eat SOME food by mouth so we always just got her a regular birthday cake.
 She can no longer have any food by mouth due to swallowing problems so this year, I made her a fake pink and purple princess cake out of cardboard, foam paper, ribbon, tissue paper and glitter paint (pictured below).
 We poked little holes in it and inserted candles for her to blow out.
 Her favorite part of birthdays is singing and blowing out the candles so she didn’t even seem to miss eating cake.
 In fact I think she loved this foodless cake even more because she can keep it and we can relight the candles and sing over and over again (although she might think she is 300 years old by now).”

 Remember, celebrating birthdays is about so much more than cake.
 By creating no-cake birthday cake you can still sing birthday songs and blow out the candles.
 Bonus: You can keep your foodless cake as a great keepsake!

 Once you’ve decided on your cake, get creative and have fun decorating!
 We found some fun ideas to help you get started:

 You can even use Neocate cans to decorate creatively like Senstive Mommy!

-The moral of the story is that food restrictions don’t have to stop you from giving your little one a happy birthday.
+The moral of this story is that eliminating foods doesn’t mean you have to stop giving your little one a happy birthday.
 When it comes down to it, birthdays are not about the cake, but about the effort that goes into making your little one feel loved on their special day.
 With a little creativity, you can still have a great time celebrating another year and milestone.